JoshMermel/juggle-suggest2/README.md

 ## Orbits Visualization

-Eventually I'll have this once I convice James to explain how to integrat it.
+Eventually I'll have this once I convince James to explain how to integrate it or write my own.

-## Unordered todos
+## TODOs for V2

+ - UI
+   - Make suggestion stay visible when user presses ctrl, downarrow, ...
+   - Add screenshots to readme
+ - Animation
+   - Horizontally scale when translating coordinate systems
+   - Draw stacked multiplexes better
+ - Randomization
+   - See if there's a way to avoid patterns where one throw is much higher than others in a way that makes it boring
+   - Pass around and use a seed for randomization that isn't reset on certain actions (i.e. multiplex toggle)
+   - Simplify how I decide the multiplicity of each throw
+ - New features
+   - Integrate orbits visualizer like jbuckland.com/juggle-graph
+ - Software Engineering/Misc
+   - Read input from URL

+## TODOs for the nebulous future

  - Suggestion
    - Handle cases when all suggestions contains a value higher than z i.e